New York Liberty vs. Dallas Wings Odds and Predictions

 Spread

-The Liberty opened as a 14.5-point favorite, but the line has moved to 13 points for the home team at this time (via OddsShark.com).
-Here is a look at how both ball clubs have fared against the spread this season.
+The Liberty opened as a 12.5-point favorite, but the line has moved to 13 points for the home team (via OddsShark.com).
+Here is a look at how both teams have fared against the spread this season.

-- The Liberty are a perfect 5-0 ATS in their last five outings.
+- The Liberty are a perfect 7-0 ATS in their last seven outings overall.

-- In their last 17 matchups against Western Conference opponents, the Liberty are 5-12 against the spread.
+- In their last 10 games played on one day of rest, the Liberty are 7-3 against the spread.

-- Meanwhile, the Wings are 1-8 ATS in their last nine games.
+- Meanwhile, the Wings are 1-9 ATS in their last 10 games.

 - Prediction: New York Liberty (-13)